freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.Audio.Manager.md

 ***Parameters:****

 <i>s: control</i>
 The control you want to set the mute state for.
-See  <a href="specs/org.freesmartphone.Audio/#Control">Control</a> for detailed description of the available  controls.
+See  [Control](specs/org.freesmartphone.Audio.Control)</a> for detailed description of the available  controls.

 ***Returns:***